YarikRevich/Backlogger/README.md

 ----------

-Firstly you need to install packages written in "requirements.txt" To install them you have to write such command -pip3 install -r requirements.txt
+Firstly you need to install packages written in "requirements.txt" To install them you have to write such command:

+-pip3 install -r requirements.txt

 ________________________________________________________________________________